hovercats/kiss-somethingsomethingstatic/README.md

 We have no mesa, because Velox does not need it.
 I will also try to keep it that way for now.
 However, if you want/need mesa, you are on your own.

-Currently, musl builds libc.so, due to some issues.
+Currently, `musl` builds `libc.so`, due to some issues, and for compability reasons.
-Libc.so is also needed if support for shared libs is needed, else the build will fail, and complain about libc.so is missing.
+Once said issues are considered resolved, `musl` will no longer build `libc.so`, and its from then up to the user to decide wether you need/want `libc.so` or not.
-Once said issues are considered resolved, musl will no longer build libc.so, and its up to the user to choose to build libc.so if you wish to do so.
+Having a `libc.so` will give you the benefit of compability for shared libs.

-If some software appears to not be packaged in this repo, you are urged to package it yourself, similarly to vanilla KISS.
+If a package you require is missing, you are initially urged to package them yourself, however, theres nothing stopping you from creating an issue/PR, and we might add it to the repo.
-This way, the repo will be kept small, and not be too much work to maintain all the packages available.
+However, we wish to keep the repository small, so the work of maintaining it, wont be too much work.

 ####Converting
 ---